Considerations for Renouncing Your U.S. Citizenship

 STEP 5: Final Approval

 After the renunciation ceremony, the case will be forwarded to the Department of State for review and decision.
 Only if/when the Department of State approves the case is the renunciation considered complete.
-The length of time for Department of State approval may be several months.
+The length of time for Department of State approval may be several months or longer.
 Our office will contact the applicant when this process is complete.

 Making an Appointment

 Renunciation applications can only be made by setting up an interview with a U.S. Consular Officer.
 The initial interview is followed by a period of reflection before the renunciation ceremony appointment will be scheduled.
 The fee to renounce U.S. citizenship is $2,350 (payable in USD or Kuwaiti Dinar).

 If interested in renouncing U.S. citizenship, please send us an email at KuwaitACS@state.gov.

 Please do not make an appointment for a renunciation interview via our website.